Dengue fever: Mosquito control

 The principal risk for infection with dengue is the bite of an infected mosquito.
 This is more probable in areas where the disease is endemic, especially where there is high population density, poor sanitation, and standing water where mosquitoes can breed.
 It can be mitigated by taking steps to avoid bites such as by wearing clothing that fully covers the skin, using mosquito netting while resting, and/or the application of insect repellent (DEET being the most effective); it is also advisable to treat clothing, nets and tents with 0.5% permethrin.

 Protection of the home can be achieved with door and window screens, by using air conditioning, and by regularly emptying and cleaning all receptacles both indoors and outdoors which may accumulate water (such as buckets, planters, pools or trashcans).

-A holy water font at the Church of the Immaculate Conception in Johor Bahru, Malaysia was closed as a part of open water sources elimination in retaliation to the dengue outbreak in the area.
+A holy water font at the Church of the Immaculate Conception in Johor Bahru, Malaysia was closed as a part of open water sources elimination in response to the dengue outbreak in the area.

 The primary method of controlling A. aegypti is by eliminating its habitats.
 This is done by eliminating open sources of water, or if this is not possible, by adding insecticides or biological control agents to these areas.
 Generalized spraying with organophosphate or pyrethroid insecticides, while sometimes done, is not thought to be effective.
 Reducing open collections of water through environmental modification is the preferred method of control, given the concerns of negative health effects from insecticides and greater logistical difficulties with control agents.
 Ideally, mosquito control would be a community activity, e.g. when all members of a community clear blocked gutters and street drains and keep their yards free of containers with standing water.
 If residences have direct water connections this eliminates the need for wells or street pumps and water-carrying containers.